Amelia E. Shevenell: Career and impact

 Carbon cycling in high-latitude oceans.
 In a study of Holocene marine sediments in the western Pacific Shevenell found evidence for increased upwelling in the North Pacific.
 The increased upwelling was caused by stronger winds, which in turn released more CO2 into the atmosphere enhancing global warming during the Holocene and the shrinkage of ice sheets.
 Thus, demonstrating that a possible cause of the warming was a change in ocean circulation.

 Holocene ocean temperature and climate evolution of the western Antarctic Peninsula.
 TEX86 proxy analysis of sediments from the western Antarctic Peninsula continental shelf documented the changing influence of warm Circumpolar Deep Water on regional glacier and sea ice extent since the last deglaciation, ~13,000 years ago.
 Cooling rather than warming occurred, driven by changes in local solar irradiance associated with changes in Earth's orbit.
 At present, atmospheric connections to the tropical Pacific allow warm ocean waters to move onto Antarctica's continental shelves, melting regional glaciers.
 Shevenell's research indicates this process has occurred in past warm climate intervals, and will likely continue as Earth's climate continues to warm.

 Participation in scientific ocean drilling.
 Shevenell is involved in scientific ocean drilling and has worked both as an onshore laboratory scientist and twice as a shipboard scientist on seven Ocean Drilling Program/International Ocean Discovery Program (ODP/IODP) expeditions.
 She participated as a sedimentologist on ODP Leg 189 to the South Tasman Rise.
-This expedition tested the hypothesis Antarctic Ice Sheets developed in association with the development of the Southern Ocean and the Antarctic Circumpolar Current.
+This expedition tested the hypothesis that Antarctic Ice Sheets developed in association with the development of the Southern Ocean and the Antarctic Circumpolar Current.
 Shevenell led the sedimentology group on IODP Expedition 374 to the central Ross Sea, Antarctica.
-This Expedition was designed to understand the factors influencing ice sheet development over the last 20 million years including the formation and history of the West Antarctic Ice Sheet.
+This Expedition was designed to understand the factors influencing ice sheet development over the last 20 million years, including the formation and history of the West Antarctic Ice Sheet.

 Shevenell has also served within the leadership of the IODP Scientific Advisory Structure, as a member of the Science Evaluation Panel (2011-2014) and the United States Advisory Committee for Scientific Ocean Drilling (2014-2018).
+Shevenell has served as a US member of the JOIDES Resolution facility board since 2019.